erossini/BlazorChartjs/README.md

 }
 ```

-With this code, if the user clicks on a point, the function writes the values in the page.
+With this code, if the user clicks on a point, the function writes the values on the page.

 ![image](https://user-images.githubusercontent.com/9497415/225041631-805cf3c6-4b3f-4475-b57e-2a1962472c35.png)